BartekPog/sfd-encoder/README.md

 Latent Diffusion Models (LDMs) inherently follow a coarse-to-fine generation process, where high-level semantic structure is generated slightly earlier than fine-grained texture.
 This indicates the preceding semantics potentially benefit the texture generation by providing a semantic anchor.
 Recent advances have integrated semantic priors from pretrained visual encoders to further enhance LDMs, yet they still denoise semantic and VAE-encoded texture synchronously, neglecting such ordering.

-Observing these, we propose **Semantic-First Diffusion (SFD)**, a latent diffusion paradigm that explicitly prioritizes semantic formation.
-SFD first constructs composite latents by combining the compact semantic latent, which is extracted from pretrained visual encoder via a dedicated **Semantic VAE**, with the texture latent.
-The core of SFD is to denoise the semantic and texture latents **asynchronously** using separate noise schedules: semantics precede textures by a temporal offset, providing clearer high-level guidance for texture refinement and enabling natural coarse-to-fine generation.
+We propose **Semantic-First Diffusion (SFD)**, a latent diffusion paradigm that explicitly prioritizes semantic formation.
+SFD constructs composite latents by combining compact semantic representations from a pretrained visual encoder (via a **Semantic VAE**) with texture latents, and performs asynchronous denoising with separate noise schedules: semantics denoise earlier to guide texture refinement.
 During denoising, SFD operates in three phases:
 **Stage I – Semantic initialization**, where semantic latents denoise first;
 **Stage II – Asynchronous generation**, where semantics and textures denoise jointly but asynchronously, with semantics ahead of textures;
 **Stage III – Texture completion**, where only textures continue refining.
-After denoising, the generated semantic latent is discarded, and the final image is decoded solely from the texture latent.
+After denoising, only the texture latent is decoded for the final image.

 On ImageNet 256×256, **SFD** demonstrates both superior quality and remarkable convergence acceleration.
 SFD achieves state-of-the-art **FID 1.06** (LightningDiT-XL) and **FID 1.04** (1.0B LightningDiT-XXL), while exhibiting approximately **100×** and **33.3×** faster training convergence compared to **DiT** and **LightningDiT**, respectively.
-Furthermore, SFD also improves existing methods like ReDi and VA-VAE, demonstrating the effectiveness of asynchronous, semantics-led modeling.
+SFD also improves existing methods like ReDi and VA-VAE, demonstrating the effectiveness of asynchronous, semantics-led modeling.

 ## 🗞️ News